angeldollface/mandys-house/index.markdown

 ## DEPLOY LIKE A PRO

 Mandy leverages GitHub Actions by providing a GitHub Action that will have your site running and available to the entire internet in minutes!
+Supported deployment services include Netlify, GitHub Pages, and Deno Deploy.

 ## USE THE TECHNOLOGIES YOU KNOW